Azure-Samples/ai-hub-gateway-solution-accelerator/guides/enterprise-provisioning.md

 ### Repository Structure

-Establish a dedicated enterprise repository for the AI Hub Gateway accelerator with the following structure:
+Establish a dedicated enterprise repository for the AI Hub Gateway accelerator with the following suggested structure:

 ```
 ai-hub-gateway-enterprise/